Lesson 3: A full-fledged application to physics#

 losses=[]

-Now run the training loop!
-Produce a training batch, evaluate the network on this batch and get the gradients of the loss function with respect to the neural network parameters, update the parameters
+Now we can run the training loop!
+As usual, in each iteration we produce a training batch, evaluate the network on this batch, get the gradients of the loss function with respect to the neural network parameters, and finally update the parameters

 Note: If you want a nice progress bar during training, insert from tqdm import tqdm at the top of the cell and then use tqdm(range(...)) instead of range.